Bouvet-deler/kubernetes-workshop/cluster/README.md

 `az identity federated-credential create --name "kubernetes-federated-credential" --identity-name "k8s-identity" --resource-group "<resource-group-name>" --issuer "<OIDC-issuer-URL>" --subject "system:serviceaccount:workshop:workshop-sa"`

 - Controll that the vault URL in `azure-secrets-store.yaml` is correct
-- Update client and tenant id in workshop-sa
+- Update client and tenant id in `workshop-sa.yaml`

-These can be found on k8s-identity properties.
+    - These can be found on k8s-identity properties.
 Either in Azure portal or through CLI

 ## Enable Application gateway, exposing services on a public IP